Stephan Ludwig Roth: Return to Transylvania and Mediasch

 Finally, not receiving a response, he spoke with the superintendent of schools in Transylvania, who stated that he was against Pestalozzi's teaching methods.
 He claimed they were only for "feeble-minded people" and that the people of Transylvania were gifted, but noted that Pestalozzi's ideas had come into fruition with the younger generation, especially in Hermannstadt (which was due to the city pastor).
-The next few months became a difficult time in his life: the superintendent refused to acknowledge his idea because of what Roth called a biased "reviewer guild in Göttingen", and his fiancee broke off their engagement as she did not want to struggle in a foreign land with no money.
+The next few months became a difficult time in his life: the superintendent refused to acknowledge his idea because of what Roth called a biased "reviewer guild in Göttingen", and his fiancée broke off their engagement as she did not want to struggle in a foreign land with no money.
 He tried advocating for a teacher training institute and a school journal, which eventually led him to accept a relatively modest teaching position at the Mediasch Gymnasium, which he recounted with bitterness in his diaries.
 Since he saw no path forward with introducing anything, he instead resolved to finally get Der Sprachunterricht published and establish an educational institute in Kleinschelken.
 Although he was listed as a teacher at this point, he was not assigned anywhere as he did not accept an assignment until his rank was formally clarified - which he was confused about.
 To make matters worse, his bid to establish the institute in Kleinschelken dramatically failed and collapsed due to a lack of funding.

 In December 1822, he formally took the position at Mediasch and was assigned to teach history, periodology, and style.
 He also began to introduce gymnastics into the curriculum, which was the first time the class had ever been part of instructions in a school in Transylvania.
 During the year 1823 little is known about him, besides that he continued with the education of the young people, which was met with success, especially for his lectures on general and national history.
 He also completed the manuscript for Sprachunterricht at this time, but struggled to get it published due to the increased hostility to Pestalozzianum ideas thanks to Pestalozzi's former assistant, Johannes Niederer, attacking the viewpoint.
 In the classroom, he also heavily started applying Pestalozzi's pedagogical basic idea while also helping with practical training for people going into the trades and for future teachers looking to teach at grammar schools.
 Lastly, he started his three-volume work "History of Transylvania", which was made in response to Martin Felmer's work (his work "Primae Lineae Historiae Transilvaniae" was a widely used history textbook at the time) and was intended to be the new standard for the history of Transylvania.
-It covered the earliest records of its existence to 1699, which was based off an earlier manuscript from 1822.
+It covered the earliest records of its existence to 1699, which was based on an earlier manuscript from 1822.